cam39porter/thesis/deliverables/project-proposal.md

   * Answering this question will likely require a more qualitative analysis.
 Factors such as ease of integrating new data sources and ease of producing new indicators should be considered.

+## Future Work

+* How do you identify under-served or target markets for a product categories instead of individual products?

 ## Bibliography

 * <a id='sampson-brexit' href='https://www.aeaweb.org/articles?id=10.1257/jep.31.4.163'>Sampson, Thomas.
 2017.
 "Brexit: The Economics of International Disintegration".
 Journal of Economic Perspectives, 31(4): 163-84.</a>